-The Baud Rate Generator (BRG) is an 8-bit or 16-bit timer that is dedicated to the support of both the asynchronous and synchronous EUSART operation.
+The Baud Rate Generator (BRG) is an 8-bit or 16-bit timer that is dedicated to the support of both the asynchronous and synchronous EUSART operations.
 By default, the BRG operates in 8-bit mode.
 Setting the BRG16 bit selects 16-bit mode.

 The SPxBRGH:SPxBRGL register pair determines the period of the free-running baud rate timer.
-In Asynchronous mode the multiplier of the baud rate period is determined by both the BRGH and the BRG16 bits.
+In Asynchronous mode, the multiplier of the baud rate period is determined by both the BRGH and the BRG16 bits.
 In Synchronous mode, the BRGH bit is ignored.

-The Baud Rate Formulas table below contains the formulas for determining the baud rate.
-The Calculating Baud Rate Error equation below provides a sample calculation for determining the baud rate and baud rate error.
+Table 24-1 contains the formulas for determining the baud rate.
+Equation 24-1 provides a sample calculation for determining the baud rate and baud rate error.